 DESIGN DRIVEN PERFORMANCE

-“Design Driven performance, also know as design-led performance, occurs when the performance impulse manifests itself through technology and design expression.
+“Design Driven performance, also know as design-led performance, happens when the performance impulse manifests itself through technology and design expression.
 The tools: space, light, sound, props, projection, scenery, visual and aural elements drive a theatrical presentation.
 There may be no script to follow, but words may inspire.
 A moment, a feeling, a mood, a sensation, a conflict, but instead of urging/massaging the response through words, one improvises or experiments with design elements.” –P.K.

 Mystery I. Using only design elements (light, sound, scenery, props, etc), I wondered how to respond to a specific story of trauma and heartbreak.
 Determining that I could not do this alone, I invited two students to help me.
-It quickly grew into a collaboration that involved three more students.
+It quickly grew into a collaboration that involved more students.
 These particular students and several of those who saw the presentation of our work, seemed to be hungry to work side-by-side with a faculty member, produce work in an intense and quick manner, and use design elements to initiate and develop a narrative without a prewritten script.
 It was a new and exciting process for them… and me.
 It became OK to experiment in our theatre.
 Just as directors, actors, and playwrights have the safety of the rehearsal room to explore and tweak, designers need to step away from their tables and laptops, get on their feet, and get their hands full of paint and goo.
 Why not use costumes as scenery?
 Why not use table lamps and floor lamps to light the space?
 Why not project a video on the floor or a pile of lumber instead of a rectangular screen?
 These are some of my questions that I explore in my own work, and I bring that exploration to my classes.